ArtosSystems/docs-legacy/source/includes/_intro.md

 #### METaL App

-METaL is our protocol level interface for clients to create and manage events that will be delivered with the assistance of the Aventus Protocol.
-It enables users to create events and tickets with relevant CRUD functions.
-Further detail is provided later in this document.
+METaL is our protocol-level interface client allowing specified users to create and manage events, tickets and links on the Aventus Protocol.
+It provides a simple front end reference interface for users not willing to directly integrate with the API layer outlined above.
+For more information, see the [METaL](#metal) section of this portal.

 # Before You Begin